Modern Minimalist Gardens in Australia: TCL & Sitta Inspired

 Surfaces and Paving

-• Natural sandstone in large-format pavers
+• Honed Sydney sandstone in large-format (600 × 900 mm) rectangular pavers

 Water Features

-• Minimalist spillway fountains in natural stone
+• Minimalist spout-and-basin feature in locally quarried stone

 Structures and Furniture

-• Corten steel raised planter beds
+• Corten steel raised planting beds (400 mm height) as primary structural planting elements

 Outdoor Lighting